-SANTA FE MUNICIPAL CHARTER Contains amendments through March 4, 2014.
+CITY OF SANTA FE MUNICIPAL CHARTER

+Contains amendments through March 11, 2020.

-The Charter of the City of Santa Fe was adopted by the voters of the City of Santa Fe, New Mexico, at a Special Municipal Election held on December 9, 1997; amended by the voters of the City of Santa Fe, New Mexico, at a Regular Municipal Election held on March 4, 2008; and amended by the voters of the City of Santa Fe at a Regular Municipal Election held on March 4, 2014.
+The Charter of the City of Santa Fe was adopted by the voters of the City of Santa Fe, New Mexico, at a Special Municipal Election held on December 9, 1997; amended by the voters of the City of Santa Fe at a Regular Municipal Election held on March 4, 2008; amended by the voters of the City of Santa Fe at a Regular Municipal Election held on March 4, 2014; amended by the voters of the City of Santa Fe at a General Election held on November 6, 2018; and amended by the Governing Body on March 11, 2020 (Ord.
+No. 2020-9).
 Amendments are noted with the appropriate text.